HepHepHurra/apps-android-hurraki/README.md

  * in [German](http://hurraki.de)
  * in [English](http://hurraki.org/english)
  * in [Spanisch](http://hurraki.org/espanol)
-* You like to taking pictures.
+* You like taking pictures.
 There is also a Wiki for Easy-to-read pictures at [HDrei](http://hdrei.org)